Sparksbox

 Marketing teams are split across Google Analytics, Meta Ads Manager, HubSpot, Salesforce, Shopify, email platforms, CDP systems, and whatever proprietary platform their AI vendor built.
 Each one has its own definition of a "conversion," its own attribution model, and its own timestamp precision.
 Feed that into an AI system and you're building prediction engines on quicksand.

 Worse, the more platforms you add, the worse it gets.
-A marketer running AI bidding on Facebook, personalization through a CDP, and email automation through Klaviyo has at least five different measurement systems competing for truth.
+A marketer running AI bidding on Facebook, personalization through a customer data platform, and email automation through Klaviyo has at least five different measurement systems competing for truth.

 Why This Happened